Milenio Cartel

-The Milenio Cartel, or Cártel de los Valencia (Valencia family Cartel), was a Mexican criminal organization based in Michoacán.
+The Milenio Cartel, also called Cártel de los Valencia (Note: Meaning 'Millennium Cartel' and 'Valencia Family Cartel' respectively.) was a Mexican criminal organization based in Michoacán.
 It relocated to Jalisco in the early 2000s.
-The Jalisco New Generation Cartel was born from the splintering of the Milenio Cartel.
+The Jalisco New Generation Cartel was born from the splintering of the Milenio Cartel in 2010.

 History

-The Milenio cartel first appeared in the late 1970s when the Valencia family, an avocado farmer family from Tamaulipas, started to grow cannabis and opium poppy in Jalisco and Michoacan and began selling these drugs to bigger cartels.
-By the mid 1990s they had close connections with Colombian traffickers like Fabio Ochoa Vásquez of the Medellin cartel and by the early 2000s they were working with synthetic drugs provided by Zhenli Ye Gon.
+The Milenio Cartel first appeared in the late 1970s when the Valencia family, an avocado farmer family from Tamaulipas, started to grow cannabis and opium poppies in Jalisco and Michoacán and began selling these drugs to bigger cartels.
+By the mid 1990s they had close connections with Colombian traffickers like Fabio Ochoa Vásquez of the Medellín Cartel and by the early 2000s they were working with synthetic drugs provided by Zhenli Ye Gon.
 By this time the cartel had taken several hits from the government, like the 2003 capture of their leader Armando Valencia Cornelio.
-In order to protect their structure the new leader, Óscar Orlando Nava Valencia, associated with the Sinaloa cartel, the Milenio cartel became a branch of what was known as the Sinaloa federation, under the direct orders of Ignacio Coronel Villarreal.
+In order to protect their structure, their new leader, Óscar Orlando Nava Valencia, associated with the Sinaloa Cartel.
+As a result, the Milenio Cartel became a branch of what was known as the Sinaloa Federation, under the direct orders of Ignacio Coronel Villarreal.

 Luis Valencia Valencia and Óscar Nava Valencia took control of the cartel after the arrest of Armando Valencia Cornelio on August 15, 2003.
 The cartel operated in at least six Mexican states: Michoacán, Colima, Jalisco, Mexico City, Nuevo León and Tamaulipas, where it produced marijuana and heroin.
-Another relative and close associate was Oscar Nava Valencia.

-On October 28, 2009, Oscar Nava Valencia (El Lobo) was captured after a gun battle with Mexican Army troops in the municipality of Tlajomulco de Zuniga, Jalisco.
-Oscar Nava and his brother, Juan Nava Valencia, were responsible for the planning and smuggling of cocaine shipments from South and Central America to the port of Manzanillo, Colima from where it was smuggled into the United States.
+On October 28, 2009, Óscar Nava Valencia (El Lobo) was captured after a gunfight with Mexican Army troops in the municipality of Tlajomulco de Zúñiga, Jalisco. Óscar Nava and his brother, Juan Nava Valencia, were responsible for the planning and smuggling of cocaine shipments from Central and South America to the port of Manzanillo in Colima, from where it was smuggled into the United States.

-After the arrest of Oscar Nava Valencia, his brother Juan Carlos Nava Valencia took over the leadership of the Milenio cartel until May 6, 2010 when he was arrested in Guadalajara during an operation by the Mexican Army.
+After the arrest of Óscar Nava Valencia, his brother Juan Carlos Nava Valencia took over the leadership of the Milenio Cartel until May 6, 2010 when he was arrested in Guadalajara during an operation by the Mexican Army.

+In November 2021, it was reported that Rosalinda González Valencia, the wife of then-Jalisco New Generation Cartel (CJNG) leader Nemesio Oseguera Cervantes ("El Mencho"), was in fact the niece of Armando Valencia Cornelio.
+Valencia Cornelio and González are also acknowledged to have at one been point been married, before separating in the 1990s, and to have conceived at least one child together: future CJNG leader Juan Carlos Valencia González.
+In spite of their family relationship, Armando's age difference with Rosalinda was acknowledged to be small.